AutomationD/wimaging/doc/foreman.md

 - `domainAdminAccount`: administrator@domain.com - use this account to join the computer to a domain
 - `domainAdminAccountPasswd`: Pa55w@rd - Password for the domain Admin account
 - `computerOU`: OU=Computers,CN=domain,CN=com - Place the computer account in specified Organizational Unit
+- `computerOuSuffix`: Used if `computerOU` is not present to generate the computer OU from hostgroup and hostdomain. `computerOU` takes precedence!
+Note, the OU must still be manually created in active directory.
 - `computerDomain`: domain.com # domain to join

 ## VII.
 Testing and Troubleshooting
 The templates most likely need a lot of testing to work.
 This is not covered here; though some hints how to start.
 You should proceed in this order:

 1. __Get your templates to render correctly__.
 Create random `Bare Metal` host in the desired hostgroup for this purpose and make extensive use of foreman's excellent template __Preview__.
 2. __Continue tesing with VMs__ to test netbooting and basic installation
 3. __Debug `peSetup.cmd`__ by pausing it at the send (remove the comment from `::PAUSE`).
 Then, use `Ctrl-C` to cancel the script altogether.
 This way you can debug the rendered `peSetup.cmd` quite nicely in WinPE (eg, `notepad peSetup.cmd`)
 4. Use a manual installed host to test rendered snippets like `WAIK extraFinishCommands` directly.